linh15/rock-paper-scissors/README.md

-# Rock Paper Scissors game built in JavaScript (Odin project)
+# Rock Paper Scissors game (Odin project)

 A simple implementation of Rock Paper Scissors:
+- Game built in JavaScript
 - Player plays with Computer
 - Rule for each round: Rock beats Scissors, Scissors beats Paper, Paper beats Rock
 - Winner of each round gets 1 point.
 If tie, no change in score